invisibleacropolis-ops/Giffer2/docs/video-to-gif-module-overview.md

 # Video-to-GIF Workflow Overview

-The application logic lives in `MainActivity.kt` and is implemented with Jetpack Compose and FFmpegKit.
+The application logic lives in `MainActivity.kt` and is implemented with Jetpack Compose and FFmpegKit (distributed exclusively via `io.github.jamaismagic.ffmpeg:ffmpeg-kit-lts-16kb:6.0.1`).
 This document summarizes the main responsibilities of each composable and helper routine to help new engineers navigate the codebase quickly.

+> **Important:** The GifVision pipeline must never depend on any FFmpeg build other than `io.github.jamaismagic.ffmpeg:ffmpeg-kit-lts-16kb:6.0.1`.
+Using alternative artifacts can break native initialization, licensing audits, and binary compatibility.

 ## UI Layer (Jetpack Compose)